govtechmy/hansards-dataproc/README.md

 ## Usage
 1. Install requirements `pip install -r requirements.txt`
-2. Bulk process with `python3 batch_run.py` (check the file and uncomment the wanted processes as this is still in active development)
+2. Change directory with either `cd dewan_rakyat` or `cd dewan_negara`.
+3. Bulk process with `python3 batch_run.py`.
+If you are rerunning, free to comment out certain procedures to speed up the prcoess (e.g. `parse_pdf.py` takes a long time but we have stored the output in `parsed_pdf`).

 ![](README_images/usage.png)

 To be specific, these files will be run in order.

-Run `parse_pdf.py` to get the four output files of plaintext, binary bold and italic files (as 0, 1, or whitespaces) and tables.json.
+Run `parse_pdf.py` to get the four output files
+- plaintext.txt
+- bold.txt and italic.txt files (as 0, 1, or whitespaces)
+- tables.json.

+This will get the PDFs from `src_hansard` where the Hansards are named as `DR-DDMMYYYYY.pdf` or `DN-DDMMYYYYY.pdf`.
+The files are stored in `parsed_pdf/YYYY/YYYY-MM-DD/`.
 The parsing will only process the content from DOA onwards (ignores table of contents and MP attendance).

-Run `post_parsing_edits.py` to fix tables with known errors.
+Run `post_parsing_edits.py` to modify tables with known errors.
+This will modify `tables.json` in place.

 Run `pretabulation_processing.py` to insert tables and to remove header rows, and other processing.
+The input is from `parsed_pdf/` and the output is stored in `pretabulation_processing/`.

 Run `edit_hansards.py` to edit the hansards to fix known any errors to ease tabulation.
+This will modify `plaintext.txt`, `bold.txt`, `italics.txt` in place.

 Run `tabulate_hansards.py` to tabulate the hansards into a CSV file with the following fields
 - level_1